BacLuc/ecamp3/.helm/ecamp3/files/hook_db_restore/README.md

 # hook_db_restore

-This folder contains the files used in the hook_db_restore.\
+This folder contains the files used in the hook_db_restore .\
 It also contains a docker-compose.yml file to easily test the [restore-backup.sh](restore-backup.sh) locally.

 1. Copy the [.env-example](.env-example) file to [.env](.env)